Explainer: More guns than people: Why tighter U.S. firearms laws are unlikely

 The federal government requires most gun buyers to clear a criminal background check and tightly regulates ownership of machine guns, which are fully automatic, and silencers.

-Most other gun laws are set at the state level, where policies vary widely here.
+Most other gun laws are set at the state level, where policies vary widely.

 Many Democratic-dominated states have tightened their laws in recent years.